-Serious fluid and electrolyte disturbances, especially hypokalemia, occur occasionally.
+Serious fluid and electrolyte disturbances, especially hypokalemia Hypokalemia Hypokalemia is serum potassium concentration < 3.5 mEq/L (< 3.5 mmol/L) caused by a deficit in total body potassium stores or abnormal movement of potassium into cells.
+The most common... read more , occur occasionally.
 Extremely rarely, the stomach ruptures or the esophagus is torn during a binge or purge episode, leading to life-threatening complications.

-Because substantial weight loss does not occur, the serious nutritional deficiencies that occur with anorexia nervosa are not present.
-Cardiomyopathy may result from long-term abuse of syrup of ipecac if used to induce vomiting.
+Because substantial weight loss does not occur, other serious physical complications that often occur with anorexia nervosa are not present.
+However, cardiomyopathy may result from long-term abuse of syrup of ipecac if used to induce vomiting.

-Patients typically describe binge-purge behavior.
-Binges involve rapid consumption of an amount of food definitely larger than most people would eat in a similar period of time under similar circumstances (eg, the amount considered excessive for a normal meal vs a holiday meal may differ) accompanied by feelings of loss of control.
+Patients with bulimia nervosa typically describe binge-purge behavior.
+Binges involve rapid consumption of an amount of food definitely larger than most people would eat in a similar period of time under similar circumstances (however, the amount considered excessive for a normal meal versus a holiday meal may differ) accompanied by feelings of loss of control.

-Patients tend to consume sweet, high-fat foods (eg, ice cream, cake).
+Patients tend to consume sweet, high-fat foods (eg, ice cream, cake) during binge episodes.
 The amount of food consumed in a binge varies, sometimes involving thousands of calories.
 Binges tend to be episodic, are often triggered by psychosocial stress, may occur as often as several times a day, and are usually carried out in secret.

 Binge eating is followed by compensatory behaviors: self-induced vomiting, use of laxatives or diuretics, excessive exercise, and/or fasting.